terryp/metalgif/ideas.md

 ## Nelson

-- Love and Affection
+- Love and Affection / COMPLETE
     - http://www.youtube.com/watch?v=x1W6-ErrHls
         - :27 to :29
         - 2:08 to 2:12
         - 2:12 to 2:13
         - 3:00 to 3:03
-        -

 ## Nitro